-Tennis Elbow and golf elbow (known in the medical world as lateral epicondylitis, and medial epicondylitis, respectively) are repetitive stress injuries that typically develop over time.
-These conditions can be quite painful and prevent a person from engaging in day to day activities.
-Thankfully, there are ways to effectively treat the pain caused by tennis elbow and golf.
+Tennis elbow and golfer’s elbow (known in the medical world as lateral epicondylitis and medial epicondylitis, respectively) are repetitive stress injuries that typically develop over time.
+These conditions can be quite painful and prevent a person from engaging in day-to-day activities.
+Fortunately, there are ways to effectively treat the pain they cause.

 Lateral epicondylitis gets its more colloquial name (tennis elbow) from its prominence among tennis players.
-The condition is caused primarily by repetitive movement of the elbow – such as swinging a tennis racket over and over again.
-Similarly, golf elbow is common among golfers, as it causes pain in the wrist and hand.
-Tennis elbow and golf elbow are both forms of tendonitis, which occur when the tendons swell, causing stiffness and pain.
+The condition is caused primarily by repetitive movement of the elbow – such as swinging a tennis racket over and over.
+Similarly, golfer’s elbow is common among golfers, as it causes pain in the wrist and hand.
+Tennis elbow and golfer’s elbow are both forms of tendonitis, which occurs when the tendons swell, causing stiffness and pain.

-Here are a few of the more common symptoms of tennis elbow and golf elbow:
+Here are a few of the more common symptoms of tennis elbow and golfer’s elbow:

-- Pain in the wrist or elbow that gets worse when gripping something or extending your arm.
+Pain in the wrist or elbow that gets worse when gripping something or extending the arm

-There are several options for treating tennis and golf elbow.
-Initially both conditions should be treated with conservative methods like rest and ice, physical therapy, bracing, and over-the-counter pain meds.
+Initially, either condition should be treated with conservative methods like rest and ice, physical therapy, bracing, and over-the-counter pain medications.
 If these methods do not sufficiently reduce pain, the next step is to try steroid injections or stem cell therapy.
-Surgery is used as a last resort if all of these conservative treatments fail.
+Surgery is used as a last resort if all these conservative treatments fail.

 Elbow Pain Doctors in Minnesota

 At Advanced Spine & Pain Clinics of Minnesota, we provide holistic pain management solutions no matter where your pain originates.
-If you are experiencing symptoms of tennis elbow or golf elbow, contact us to set up an appointment.
+If you are experiencing symptoms of tennis elbow or golfer’s elbow, contact us to set up an appointment.
 Our Twin Cities physicians can diagnose your condition and walk you through your treatment options.
-Fill out our appointment request form or give us a call today at (612) 20-SPINE to schedule your appointment.
+Fill out our appointment request form or give us a call at (612) 20-SPINE.